selectel/terraform-provider-selectel/website/docs/r/dbaas_datastore_v1.html.markdown

 * `status` - Shows the current status of the datastore.

+* `connections` - Shows DNS connection strings for the datastore.

 ## Import

 Datastore can be imported using the `id`, e.g.